chefmatt2024/restaurant-startup-app/DOMAIN_SETUP_GUIDE.md

 2. **Test all functionality** thoroughly
 3. **Set up analytics** tracking
 4. **Monitor performance** and conversions
+5. **Plan city expansion** strategy
-5. **Optimize based on data**
+6. **Optimize based on data**

-**Your domain will now serve as a powerful sales funnel that converts visitors into Restaurant Business Planner customers!** 🚀
+**Your domain will now serve as a powerful sales funnel that converts visitors into Restaurant Business Planner customers, with a scalable framework for multi-city expansion!** 🚀

+---

+## 🌆 Multi-City Expansion Framework

+### Current Cities
+- **Boston, MA** (Launch City) - Full features and local insights

+### Future Expansion Cities
+The platform is designed to easily add new cities with:
+- Local market research templates
+- City-specific permit and license guides
+- Neighborhood analysis frameworks
+- Local vendor network integration
+- Regional compliance requirements

+### Adding New Cities
+When ready to expand:
+1. **Market Research**: Analyze target city's restaurant market
+2. **Local Partnerships**: Build vendor and consultant networks
+3. **Content Creation**: Develop city-specific insights and guides
+4. **Platform Updates**: Add new city to selection interface
+5. **Launch Strategy**: Gradual rollout with beta testing

 ---